idiasdas/game_engine/README.md

 #### GLFW ✅

 The Cherno forked [GLFW](https://github.com/glfw/glfw) to add a premake file.
-However, I'm using Cmake so I can add it directly.
+However, I'm using CMake so I can add it directly.

 Added [GLFW](https://github.com/glfw/glfw) as a submodule and successfully compiled it following [this](https://www.glfw.org/docs/latest/compile.html).
 To link it correctly, I followed the steps described [here](https://www.glfw.org/docs/latest/build_guide.html#build_link_cmake_source).